 Like any other relationship, the therapy relationship is rooted in connection and is a bond characterized by safety and trust.
 This alliance is the secure base from which you can take the emotional risks - including the vulnerability inherent in deep exploration - needed for meaningful and enduring change.
-The bond we form allows our meetings to be characterized by support, respect, and even humor.
+The bond we form allows our meetings to be based on support, respect, and even a healthy dose of humor.

 Suzanne Friedman, Ph.D., is a licensed psychologist in private practice with a special interest in trauma and PTSD, eating disorders and body image, and career counseling and coaching.
 Dr. Friedman has more than 20 years of experience in clinical work, supervision, higher education teaching and outreach.
 She earned her Master’s and Doctorate degrees in Counseling Psychology at the University of Maryland College Park, and completed her pre-doctoral internship at the Towson University Counseling Center.